Your nonprofit branding is a huge part of your overall success. And no, we don’t just mean your logo.

 The Todd & Stephanie Schnick Foundation used Neon Websites Branding Package to update their logo and color palette and create an authentic, unified message on their website with the skilled designers at Neon One.

-Did you know that a simple nonprofit branding application like using an online donation form that features your logo and colors can make a big impact?
-According to studies, online donation forms that feature company branding receive 38% larger gifts and leave donors 68% more likely to give again.
+Did you know that a simple nonprofit branding application can make a big impact?
+Even something as simple as using an online donation form that features your logo and colors.
+According to studies, online donation forms that feature branding receive 38% larger gifts.

 Nonprofit Web Design Solutions That Drive Results

-Create a website that does more for your mission with the Neon Websites Branding Package.
+Create a website that does more with the Neon Websites Branding Package.